 You don’t want that for your event, instead, you want a speaker that can keep the momentum going throughout the event while delivering good solid information in an engaging format.

-I’m not just talking a “bubbly” personality or a high-energy delivery.
+I’m not just talking about a “bubbly” personality or a high-energy delivery.
 No, I’m talking about something a little more substantive altogether.

 A good speaker is anointed to be doing what she is doing.
 Yes, she is God-touched and God-selected.